spectrum-finance/spectrum/docs/OnChainLottery.md

 1. A new lottery box is created with a unique NFT as an identifier, ticket tokens, an initial set of validators (their PKs) and lottery settings (see "Lottery parameters")
-2. ID of the LotteryNFT is fixed as a consesnsus protocol parameter
+2. ID of the LotteryNFT is fixed as a consensus protocol parameter

 ### Main protocol flow